Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical

 \subsection{Bandwidth Selection}

-Throughout this section, we assume that we compute the bandwidth of KDE based on a set of observations $\{x_n\}_{n=1}^N \in [L, R]^N$ where $x_n$ is sorted so that it satisfies $x_1 \leq x_2 \leq \dots \leq x_N$ and the observations also include the prior $x = (L + R) / 2$ if we include the prior.
-Note that all methods select the bandwidth for each dimension independently of each other.
+Throughout this section, the bandwidth of KDE is assumed to be computed based on a set of observations $\{x_n\}_{n=1}^N \in [L, R]^N$ where $x_n$ is sorted such that $x_1 \leq x_2 \leq \dots \leq x_N$ holds.
+If the prior is included, we simply include $x = (L + R) / 2$ in the observations.
+Note that all methods select the bandwidth for each dimension independently.